Did litter become a cargo cult? Sat 01 June 2024

 Shell scrapers removed hair from hides.

-Rendering is a form of oil refining.
+Rendering animal fat is simply an early form of oil refining.

 From Shell Houses and Grottoes: